afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 <img src="./resources/w4/img/l4-3D-ObjDet-2D-tracking-update.png" width="520" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- We recommend reviewing the Kalman filter equations presented in course two to remember how this step is performed.
+- We recommend reviewing the Kalman filter equations presented in course 2 to remember how this step is performed.
 - The Kalman filter updates the whole object state including both the position and the velocity, and we can use that in our subsequent prediction step.
 - Note that, we do not need to track the object sizes but can rely on the detector instead.
 We usually assign an object the size of its last known measurement.